-Specific to students attending the Grace Place for Children and Families (Elementary School) 21st CCLC Program, only the students regularly attending the 21st CCLC program (N=183) are explored regarding student impact data (as per the US Department of Education).
+Specific to students attending the Grace Place (High School) 21st CCLC Program, only the students regularly attending the 21st CCLC program (N=122) are explored regarding student impact data (as per the US Department of Education).
 "Regularly participating" students are the only participants considered by the United States Department of Education as having received a sufficient dosage of afterschool programming for meaningful impact analysis.
 Students who did not attend at least 30 days of programming, as instructed by the United States Department of Education, are not considered when reporting any impact statistics for 21st CCLC.
 Moreover, regularly participating students that did not attend at least one day of 21st CCLC programming during the course of the academic year are excluded when exploring all academic impacts (e.g., FSA and SSA outcomes).

-Prior Year State Assessments (2016-2017)
+Prior Year State Assessments (2017-2018)

-As shown in Table 10-1, the Grace Place for Children and Families (Elementary School) 21st CCLC Program successfully targeted and enrolled students with the highest educational needs based on prior year standardized assessment levels.
-It is important to note that not all students took the state assessments in 2016-2017.
-For instance, students that were not in Florida the prior year and students under third grade in 2016 would not have had the opportunity to take any version of the state assessments, students with significant disabilities precluding such testing are provided the Florida Alternative Assessment, and some students in higher grades are excused from the state assessment administration due to a variety of precipitating factors.
-The program only serves elementary school students, such that no students had prior year Statewide Science Assessment (SSA/FCAT) scores to establish a baseline.
-The Statewide Science Assessment is only provided in specific grade levels in Florida (end of 5th grade and end of 8th grade), such that current elementary school students would not have prior year scores.
-Of the 183 regularly participating students in the Grace Place for Children and Families (Elementary School) 21st CCLC Program during the 2017-2018 program year, only 53 were in grades that were administered FSA reading and mathematics assessments in the prior (2016-2017) academic year - with no students repeating the 3rd grade and 53 in the 4th or 5th grades during the 2017-2018 program year.
-Of these 53 students, 45 (84.9%) received FSA reading scores and 45 (84.9%) received FSA mathematics scores.
-Given that the Statewide Science Assessment is provided only at the end of the fifth-grade year for elementary school students, it is not surprising that the program did not provide prior year Statewide Science Assessment scores, as none of the students in the program were reported in 5th grade last year.
+As shown in Table 10-1, the Grace Place (High School) 21st CCLC Program successfully targeted and enrolled students with the highest educational needs based on prior year standardized assessment levels.
+It is important to note that not all students took the state assessments in 2017-2018.
+For instance, students that were not in Florida the prior year and students under third grade in 2018 would not have had the opportunity to take any version of the state assessments, students with significant disabilities precluding such testing are provided the Florida Alternative Assessment, and some students in higher grades are excused from the state assessment administration due to a variety of precipitating factors.
+In addition, the Statewide Science Assessment (SSA/FCAT) is only provided in specific grade levels in Florida (end of 5th grade and end of 8th grade), such that very few (if any) students taking the Statewide Science Assessment in 2018 would also take the test in 2019 (i.e., only retained 5th graders or retained 8th graders).
+As such, in general, the Science SSA scores may not be appropriate to assess progress of the program in the summative evaluation (though are presented here as an established indicator of general baseline performance of the student participants).